What Kind of Foundation Does Your Mattress Need?

 4. Best Foundations for Airbeds

-Airbeds utilize an adjustable air chamber as the support system.
+Airbeds utilize adjustable air chambers as their support system.
 Residential air beds have air chambers that are covered by upholstery and padding materials.
 These materials include fiber and foams.
-Airbeds can be adjusted with their firmness.
-This allows each side of the bed to be used separately to suit the needs of an individual and couples.
-Airbeds have similar physical appearances as a conventional bed.

-One advantage of an airbed is that it can be convenient as another option as a sleeping location.
-However, this cannot be utilized with a regular bed frame due to the incompatibility of standard, wooden frames that come between 3 and 5 slats for support.
-However, there are other options that can be done if a sleeper wants it to be elevated off the floor.
-Here are the following solutions:
+However, they can’t be used with regular bed frames due to the incompatibility of standard, wooden frames that come with 3 to 5 slats for support.
+However, there are other options that could help you if you want it to be elevated off the floor.
+Here are some solutions:

 Use a Box Spring

-A box spring can be an alternative to the plywood strategy.
+A box spring can be an alternative to the plywood.
 A box spring can be placed on the bed frame.
-A tarp can be used to cover the box spring to do away with sharp springs.
-After installation of the protective material, then the air bed can be placed on the box spring.
-The sleepers will now find it comfortable to have an elevated bed to sleep on.
+A tarp can be used to cover the box spring and protect your airbed from sharp springs.

 People who do not want to use DIY projects can opt for airbed frames, such as the Pragma platform.
 This platform allows the mattress to be placed safely on the frame.
 Moreover, it gives comfort to the sleeper.